-Create a warm and cozy DIY Acorn Banner from wool scraps!
+Learn how to create a warm and cozy acorn banner from wool and fabric scraps!
+This banner is perfect for using up your fabric scraps and it can stay up through Thanksgiving.
 Check out the tutorial and grab the free template to create your own.
-This banner is perfect for using up your fabric scraps and it can stay up all season through Thanksgiving!

-Just looking at all of these wool fabrics together instantly reminded me of autumn.
-The colors are perfect and I love all of the texture!
-Each acorn in the banner is backed with fleece, giving them a nice weight.
-I used brass grommets and leather cording to string them all together.
 This acorn banner is simple to make and great for using up any scraps you have.
 I love the wool fabric I used, but this could look great in a variety of fabrics or colors.
 Hanging the banner on my mantle was the perfect addition to our autumn decor.
 I think it will also work well for Thanksgiving!
-You can download the free printable pattern and create your own Autumn Acorn Banner!

 DIY Autumn Acorn Banner

 - Acorn Pattern – Grab the free pattern by filling out the purple form at the end of this post.

 - Wool fabric scraps in varying colors and pattern.

 - Some ideas include: tweed, plaid, glen check, houndstooth, stripe, gingham, tartan and herringbone.

 - Tan backing fabric – fleece or felt

 - Embroidery floss in coordinating colors – I used DMC Embroidery Floss

 - 1/4″ Large Brass Eyelets/ Grommets